 - Unconditional Progress Lien Waivers – Like the above waiver, this version is used when progress payments have been agreed to.
 However, this waiver is NOT conditional on payment, so please do not sign one unless your money is in the bank!

 - Unconditional Final Lien Waivers – This waiver is also used at the end of a project.
-However, it is not conditional on final payment, so – again – only sign it if your full payment is in the bank!
+However, it is not conditional on payment, so – again – only sign it if your full payment is in the bank!

 What else should I know?

 Unlike other lien documents, there isn’t a state-mandated lien waiver form.
-However, there is official language that all Texas lien waiver forms must include.
+However, there is the official language that all Texas lien waiver forms must include.
 You can find templates for all four of the waivers we discussed at this link: https://www.texcon.org/texcon/Lien_Waiver_Forms.asp

-And above all – remember that if you sign a lien waiver, you might lose your right to file a mechanics lien.
+Above all – remember that if you sign a lien waiver, you might lose your right to file a mechanics lien.
 So, it’s in your best interest to understand your rights and only sign a waiver if payment is assured.